ArcanaPath

 • the unseen offer

-The Four of Cups is the suit of feeling gone flat — not grief, not anger, just the grey weather of meh.
+The Four of Cups is the suit of feeling gone flat — not grief, not anger, just the gray weather of meh.
 Three cups stand full and unexciting; a fourth is being offered from thin air, and the figure under the tree doesn't even look up.
 Upright, the card names emotional saturation: enough comfort to be stable, enough sameness to be numb.
 Read kindly, it defends the pause — some withdrawal is honest re-evaluation.
 Its sharper edge is the offered cup: something new is being extended right now, and boredom has you staring past it.

 Reversed meaning